-When an employee moves to a higher-level position through promotion or reclassification, they shall move to the step in the new range generally providing at least a 5% wage increase.
+When an employee moves to a higher-level position through promotion or reclassification, they shall move to the step in the new range closest to but not below the step that provides at least a 5% wage increase.
 Reclassification must comply with the County policy on reclassifications (Policy AD140150Z).